gaumarjos/T1-P2-CarND-Traffic-Sign-Classifier-Project/writeup.md

 The second and last step consisted in normalising the dataset, scaling all images in the range [-1, +1], with two effects:
 * Improve the contrast by "stretching" the image over the whole available range
-* Uniform the magnitude of the coefficients
+* Even out the magnitude of the parameters, so to avoid products and sums of big and small numbers

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.